ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 | `sender`          | address |
 | `forward_payload` | cell    |

-In this case, the `sender` address refers to Alice’s `jetton wallet`.
+In this case, the `sender` address refers to Alice's `jetton wallet`.

 #### Message 2''
 `payee's jetton wallet -> Sender`.
 Excess message body.
 This is sent only if there are remaining Toncoin after paying the fees.
 Contains the following data: